Help fight the Spongy Moth

 As the weather warms in late May and June, caterpillars tend to feed at night, and climb down the tree to shelter from the heat during the day.
 At this stage, burlap or light-coloured cloth can be wrapped around tree trunks to collect the caterpillars.
 “It is important to fold the burlap back over itself to create a cavity, they’ll congregate within there for disposal,” Ian said.
 Caterpillars should be collected and disposed of daily by scraping them into a bucket of soapy water and re-applying the burlap.

-Gypsy Moth was introduced into North America in 1869 in Massachusetts with the intent of interbreeding Gypsy Moths with silk worms to develop a silkworm industry.
+Spongy Moth was introduced into North America in 1869 in Massachusetts with the intent of interbreeding Spongy Moths with silk worms to develop a silkworm industry.
 It took another century before the moths were first detected in Ontario.
-Severe defoliations were experienced beginning in the 1980s and Gypsy Moth is now firmly established in southern Ontario.
+Severe defoliations were experienced beginning in the 1980s and Spongy Moth is now firmly established in southern Ontario.

 Most years the caterpillars go unnoticed with many natural agents helping to keep populations low.
 Black-capped chickadees feed on egg masses in trees and rodents feed on those near ground level.